DavidAce/DMRG/README.md

 To view the data you can use any hdf5-viewer, such as HDFCompass.

-The script `analysis/data_analysis.py` (in progress) shows how to analyze the simulation data stored in the hdf5 files.
+The script `analysis/data_analysis.py` (in progress) shows how to analyze the simulation data stored in the output files.
 You need to install the python package
 `h5py` from pip or conda to read files in the HDF5 format.

 ### Minimum Requirements
 The following software is required to build the project:
- - C++ compiler with support for C++17, OpenMP and libstdc++ standard library implementation  (version >= 7).
+ - C++ compiler with support for C++17 and libstdc++ standard library implementation  (version >= 7).
 Tested with two compilers:
     - GNU GCC versions 7 and 8 (these bundle libstdc++)
-    - Clang version >= 7.0. (you need to manually install libstdc++ version >= 7, that comes bundled with gcc, for instance from `ppa:ubuntu-toolchain-r/test`)
+    - Clang version >= 6.0. (you need to manually install libstdc++ version >= 7, that comes bundled with gcc, for instance from `ppa:ubuntu-toolchain-r/test`)
- - CMake version >= 3.9.
-If you compile CMake from source, remember to enable `curl` (`./bootstrap --system-curl`).
+ - CMake version >= 3.10.
  - *(For library compilation only) Fortran compiler, tested with gfortran-7 and gfortran-8.*

 **Ubuntu** 17 or higher will have the above versions in the default repositories.
 For older distributions, use the ppa `ubuntu-toolchain-r/test` to get newer versions.